Gran Turismo 7 hits the pits as release date gets pushed back

 - PlayStation VR 2 could fuel the future of Gran Turismo

-The spokesperson clarified that “critical aspects” of the game’s development have been slowed in recent months given the “dynamic and changing situation” brought about by the global pandemic, though Ryan or the Sony representative didn’t give specifics as to how far along production of the PlayStation-exclusive has come.
+The spokesperson clarified that “critical aspects” of the game’s development have been slowed in recent months given the “dynamic and changing situation” brought about by the global pandemic, though neither Ryan nor the Sony representative gave specifics as to how far along production of the PlayStation-exclusive has come.

 Sony has confirmed that it will share more specifics on Gran Turismo 7’s new release date when available.